Best Coffee Beans for Percolator

 There is a whole world of coffee brands to choose from today.

-When it comes to which are the hands-down favorites to utilize with percolators, remember medium roast is most likely your better preference.
+When it comes to which are the hands-down favorites to utilize with percolators, remember medium roast is most likely your better option.

 1. Café Las Flores Grandes Cosechas